-Section 34.5 On a monthly basis, eEach work unit shall post in a conspicuous place on a monthly basis an updated overtime equalization list.
+Section 34.5 On a monthly basis, each work unit shall post in a conspicuous place an updated overtime equalization list.
 Such list shall include each employee who is eligible for overtime assignments as provided in Section 4 of this Article, and the total number of equalization overtime hours charged against the employee.
 At the end of each calendar year work units shall carry over the equalization list.
 This shall be accomplished by zeroing out the person with the lowest overtime amount on the list and reducing the time carried over for other employees by subtracting the amount previously held by the person with the lowest overtime amount.
 Every other year, work units shall zero out the equalization list and establish a new overtime equalization list.
-This shall be accomplished by listing each employee by seniority with the most senior employee on the top.
+This shall be accomplished by seniority with the most senior employee on the top.

-Section 34.6 For purposes of employee safety and work effectiveness, supervisors are responsible to ensure that employees should not work in excess of sixteen (16) straight hours straight or be assigned to more than sixteen (16) hours of work within any twenty-four (24) hour period during non- emergency working conditions.
+Section 34.6 For purposes of employee safety and work effectiveness, supervisors are responsible to ensure that employees should not work in excess of sixteen (16) straight hours or be assigned to more than sixteen (16) hours of work within any twenty-four (24) hour period during non-emergency working conditions.